jorisvink/coma/README.md

 prefix-k     = kill client in current frame

-prefix-i     = swap the active client with the client on the left
+prefix-i     = move the active client to the left

-prefix-o     = swap the active client with the client on the right
+prefix-o     = move the active client to the right

 prefix-s     = split frame